-Companies use background checks to verify whether a prospective employee has been truthful and transparent about their credentials, and to avoid potential hiring risks.
+Companies use background checks to verify details presented by a prospective employee.
+This is done to ensure the candidate has been truthful and transparent about their credentials, and to avoid any potential hiring risks.
 An employer may only run a background check with the prospective employee’s consent.

 How Do I Know If I Passed Or Failed An Employer Background Check?